Funky-Chickens/bangazonAPI/README.md

 #### PUT
 - open POSTMAN app in chrome
 - set it to PUT
-- put a product by entering this url: localhost:8080/bangazonAPI/v1/payments/[id](payment id you want to edit)
+- put a payment option by entering this url: localhost:8080/bangazonAPI/v1/payments/[id](payment id you want to edit)
 - make sure to set the body to JSON format
 - insert an object to post with the properties listed in the database and the information you wish to